christophstrasen/WorldObserver/.aicontext/context.md

 - Bias for simplicity and minimal changes; avoid speculative features.
 - Note when context may be stale or missing and request needed files.
 - If instructions conflict, follow the higher-priority source (system > developer > AGENTS.md > this file > task > file-local comments).
+- When we make changes, from time to time check and challenge if we improve the situation for users as we target in our `docs_internal/vision.md`

 ## Output & Style
 Avoid diff-style output; provide copy-paste ready snippets and file paths.